alexch/codelikethis/public/lessons/learn_to_code/computers.md

   * even HTML and CSS and SQL are languages
   * every computer language has a silly name
-* different languages are useful in different areas, but there is a lot of overlap
-* today we will learn the RUBY programming language
+* different languages are useful in different areas, but there is a lot of overlap *{Ruby} today we will learn the RUBY programming language *{JavaScript} today we will learn the JavaScript programming language

-# Ruby

-* Ruby was invented in the 1990s by a very nice Japanese man named Yukihiro Matsumoto (nicknamed Matz)
-* The motto of Ruby is MINASWAN:

-> Matz is nice, and so we are nice.

-# Ruby is fun

-* Ruby was [designed to be fun](http://blog.crowdint.com/2013/06/11/matz-keynote-at-ruby-kaigi-2013.html) to write code in, while also being powerful and well-rounded.
-* *Ruby is poetry*
-  * especially compared to other languages

 # Errors Are Awesome